|

 visited for the season.
 These, and any other personal items, should

-be removed from their cases, washed, and then returned to be ready
+be removed from their cases, laundered, and then returned to be ready

 for the next season.